kintsugi-programmer/kintsugi-stack-java/README.md

 *   Achieved through **Abstract Classes** and **Interfaces**.

 #### Abstract Classes

+> - Abstract Class
+>   - Declared using the abstract keyword.
+>   - Can include both abstract methods (methods without a body) and concrete methods (methods with a body).
+>   - Cannot be instantiated directly.
+>   - Acts as a blueprint for subclasses, which must implement the abstract methods.

 Used to provide a **structure (ढांचा)** that future classes must follow.